Work placements and international experience

 Unitech International

 Within UNITECH International, universities collaborate with companies to create an exchange with internships adapted to the programme.
-An internship must last at least twelve weeks and can be done virtually anywhere in the world.
+An internship must last at least twelve weeks and can be done basically anywhere in the world.

 List of collaborating companies